 Frequently Asked Questions

-Scholar groups are given priority access to the residence and rooms will be assigned on a first-come first-served basis.
-If a room is to be assigned to you after receiving your completed online form, you will receive a communication instructing you to submit a Student Financial Agreement and a $250 non-refundable commitment deposit by May 1, 2013.
-Financial assistance will be available to eligible students.
+Rooms are assigned on a first-come, first-served basis.
+If a room is to be assigned to you after we receive your completed online form, you will receive a communication instructing you to submit a Student Financial Agreement and a $250 non-refundable commitment deposit.

 Cost will be calculated based on occupancy period.
-Please refer to the occupancy payment chart (PDF) for further information.
+Please refer to the 97th Street Residence rates for further information.

 Yes.
 The building will remain open for students to stay on-campus during the academic calendar year which includes holidays and winter intersession.
 Summers are NOT included.

-All contracts will be for one* full academic year.
+All contracts are for one full academic year.
 You will be required to reapply for your housing application yearly if you would like to maintain residency at the residence hall.